 In our case, which is the COVID-19 virus, and the patent information again is very helpful here because most of these patents that we are repurposing are usually patent protected and thus all of their information can be found in one place in the patents and like if there is an expert who’s going through the patent of the molecule, they can identify a lot of important information about the molecule or the drug in question and identify how will it work and what dosage of it can work.

 Similarly, patent information and mining of patent can also be helpful in identifying new candidates for repurposing like there was Remdesivir.
 We also would want to try more of candidates that would be repurposed for COVID-19.
 Again, these drugs that are already being patented – we can go through the patents and identify drugs which have similar targets in the virus.

 For example, if we talk about the spike protein, if there are or protease inhibitors, if there are molecules small molecules or antibodies that are targeting protease inhibitors in already existing SARS coronavirus, then we can take the same drug and try it against the SARS coronavirus 2.

 So, this way, the patent information helps in both ways – it helps in repurposing a drug that’s already being identified and also helps in identifying new candidates for repurposing.

-How Relecura Can be Used to Identify Diagnostics, Therapies, and Vaccines for Coronavirus?
+How does Relecura help in Identifying the Diagnostics, Therapies, and Vaccines for Coronavirus?